Bloom (Troye Sivan album)

-Bloom is the second studio album by Australian singer Troye Sivan, released on 31 August 2018 through EMI Music Australia and Capitol Records.
+Bloom is the second studio album by Australian singer-songwriter Troye Sivan, released on 31 August 2018 through EMI Music Australia and Capitol Records.
 The album follows up his 2015 debut studio album, Blue Neighbourhood, and features guest appearances from Gordi and Ariana Grande.
 It was preceded by the release of the singles "My My My!", "The Good Side", "Bloom", "Dance to This" and "Animal".

 At the ARIA Music Awards of 2018, the album was nominated for three awards; Album of the Year, Best Male Artist and Best Pop Release.

 Composition

 Bloom has been called Sivan's "sex album", as well as "darker", "more guitar-driven" and "more danceable" than his previous material.
 It has also been described as containing material about defiant gay expression; the first song, "Seventeen", is about a sexual experience Sivan had with a man he met on Grindr.
 Sivan wrote most of the album with American musician Leland and Canadian musician Allie X. The album's production was primarily handled by Bram Inscore, Oscar Görres, Oscar Holter and Ariel Rechtshaid.